bomonike/bomonike.github.io/ham-radio.md

 Use a RF preamplifier between the antenna and the receiver to boost weak signal reception.

-VHF/UHF transceiver’s “reverse” function is To listen on a repeater’s input frequency
+VHF/UHF transceiver’s “reverse” function is To listen on a repeater’s input frequency.

+counterpoise???

 ## FM